Social Media Comments Table

 When to Use a Different Table

-• For public mentions of your brand on accounts you don't own → use Social Media Brand Mentions.
-This table is limited to comments on your own connected pages and posts.
+• Use Social Media Brand Mentions table when you need public mentions of your brand on accounts you do not own.
+The Social Media Comments table is for comments on your own connected pages and posts.

 View the full Triple Whale Data Ontology →